Host Institution: The University of Nottingham

 Lead Investigator: Nick Warrior

-Co-Investigator: Oliver McGregor, Shuai Chen
+Co-Investigators: Oliver McGregor, Shuai Chen

 The composite sandwich forming process offers a step-change in manufacturing rates for high performance structures.
 The process aims to form a 3D curved panel with varying thickness from a 2D sandwich format based on a matched tool forming set, offering an affordable high volume technology for carbon fibre chassis and other demanding structural applications.
 In order to exploit the full potential of this process a simulation tool is crucial to predict the forming behaviour and to design and optimise this process.
 This optimisation route will not be feasible via experimentation as too many parameters exist to solve by trial-and-error.
 At present, there is no suitable FE model available to simulate the forming process for curved sandwich panels.
 The novelty here is in the extension of existing fabric forming modelling techniques and the incorporation of the forming of a complex core geometry.
 The primary difficulties lie in the modelling of the behaviour of the core material and structure as well as the interface conditions between the core and the composite skins during forming.